Best Hiking Watch For The Trail Less Traveled

 • Weather/Storm Alarms

-The Suunto Traverse picks up our award for top watch for hiking thanks to its sleek style, advanced yet easy to navigate range of features, and all coming in at a reasonable price.
+The Suunto Traverse earns our award for best budget hiking watch due to its sleek style, advanced yet easy-to-navigate range of features, and all at a reasonable price.

 Any hiking watch needs to get its ABCs on point, and the Suunto Traverse nails this.
 We found the FusedAlti/barometer and compass functions to be consistently accurate, and in our opinion, out in front of its competitors.